wp-plugins/linktothispage/README.txt

-=== LinkToThisPage ===
+=== Site Table of Contents ===
-Tags: bookmarks, links, SEO, link to this page
+Tags: navigation, links, SEO, table of contents, site map
 Contributors: Mike Ginese, CreativeRealEstateInvestingGuide.com Requires at least: 2.7
 Tested up to: 2.7
-Stable tag: 1.2
+Stable tag: 0.1

-LinkToThisPage plugin places a link to this page item on each page or post with your chosen keywords that can be copied and linked from their own web site.
-It is an easy way to encourage back-links.
+Site Table of Contents plugin allows a users to easily create a page that lists all posts and their respective categories in an easy to use and dynamic way.

 == Description ==

-The Link To This Page WordPress plugin provides a quick, simple to use, and unobtrusive way for users to obtain a link to your page or post for their own web site.
+Site Table of Contents plugin allows a users to easily create a page that lists all posts and their respective categories in an easy to use and dynamic way.

 == Installation ==

 1. Download the plugin archive and expand it (you've likely already done this).
-2. Put the 'linktothispage' directory into your wp-content/plugins/ directory.
+2. Put the 'site_table_of_contents' directory into your wp-content/plugins/ directory.
-3. Go to the Plugins page in your WordPress Administration area and click 'Activate' for LinkToThisPage.
+3. Go to the Plugins page in your WordPress Administration area and click 'Activate' for Site Table of Contents.
-4. Use the options to modify how the plug-in is displayed on each page.
+4. Use the options to modify how the plug-in is displayed.
+5. Place <!--site_toc--> where you would like the table of contents to appear.
+Use the HTML editor when placing the code.

 == Stats and Reporting ==